EmreKaratopuk/ansible-web-infrastructure/backup_sla.md

 ## Introduction

-This document serves as this backup policy for the Ansible repository, which includes various services such as nginx, uwsgi, bind9, agama, prometheus, pinger, grafana, mysql, and influxdb.
+This document serves as the backup policy for the Ansible repository, which includes various services such as nginx, bind9, agama, prometheus, pinger, keepalived, haproxy, grafana, mysql, and influxdb.

 ### Backup Coverage

 The backup policy covers all services mentioned above, the amount of data backed up depends on the service type.
 There are two different services, configurable and recoverable.
-Configurable services include nginx, uwsgi, bind9, agama, prometheus, pinger, and grafana, and their configuration information can be restored by running this ansible repository.
+Configurable services include nginx, bind9, agama, prometheus, pinger, keepalived, haproxy and grafana, and their configuration information can be restored by running this ansible repository.
 The recoverable services include mysql and influxdb services, their data will be fully stored in multiple locations to ensure the integrity of these services is always preserved.

 ### Recovery Point Objective (RPO)